-Addiction & Substance Abuse in Lawyers: Stats You Should Know
+Addiction & Substance Abuse in Lawyers: Statistics to Know

 The long work hours and difficult court cases lawyers face from day to day can put them at risk for the abuse of both legal and illegal substances.
 The number of legal workers who resort to drugs and alcohol is a continuous cause for concern.